rpcpool/neonevm-proxy-ansible/README.md

 To check the balance for a devnet node (assuming you have the Solana cli installed), you can always run `solana balance -u devnet $(cat neonevm.pub)`.
 This wallet needs to be kept filled to cover the transaction fees for your proxy on devnet.

-### Getting devnet/ SOL
+### Getting devnet SOL

-You'll need to fund hte keypair used for Neon:
+You'll need to fund the	 keypair used for Neon:

 ```
 solana airdrop 10 $(cat neonevm.pub) --url https://api.devnet.solana.com